sonic-net/SONiC/doc/nat/nat_design_spec.md

 - Destination L4 port or L4 port range
 - IP protocol

 Limitation: When ACL rule is changed from 'forward' action to 'do_not_nat' action, the matching traffic flows corresponding to the NAT entries that were created before due to the 'forward' action continue to be translated till the NAT entries are timed out.
 The conntrack entries in the kernel and the entries in the hardware continue to exist they become inactive and timeout.
+Flushing of the conntrack entries and the hardware entries on action change from 'forward' to 'do_not_nat' is a future item.

 #### 3.3.1.2 IP Interface config events
 When the IP on the outside NAT zone interface is deleted, for any matching NAT pool and the matching Static NAT/NAPT entries, the corresponding iptables SNAT rules and the Static DNAT rules are deleted in the kernel.